Generative AI in Signal Processing Education: An Audio Foundation Model Based Approach: Introduction

 \section{Introduction}

-Generative Artificial Intelligence (GenAI) has emerged as a transformative technology across multiple domains, demonstrating its potential to redefine educational paradigms.
+Generative Artificial Intelligence (GenAI) has emerged as a transformative technology in multiple domains, demonstrating its potential to redefine educational paradigms.
 In the field of audio signal processing, the advent of Audio Foundation Models (AFMs), a subset of GenAI, represents a significant leap forward.
-These models enable advanced capabilities such as audio synthesis, real-time analysis, and interpretation of complex audio data, introducing new affordances that were previously unavailable.
-AFMs have the potential to not only revolutionize signal processing (SP) research and practice but also to transform SP education by enabling innovative teaching methodologies and interactive learning experiences.
+These models enable advanced capabilities such as audio synthesis, real-time analysis, and interpretation of complex audio data, introducing new capabilities that were previously unavailable.
+AFMs have the potential not only to revolutionize signal processing (SP) research and practice, but also to transform SP education by enabling innovative teaching methodologies and interactive learning experiences.

 Previous efforts in computing and engineering education have leveraged audio-based multimedia approaches to enhance learning and foster intuition for abstract mathematical concepts.
-For instance, \textit{DSP First} by McClellan, Schafer, and Yoder \cite{mcclellan2015dsp} integrated hands-on MATLAB labs with interactive exercises to engage students in signal processing and electrical engineering.
+For example, \textit{DSP First} by McClellan, Schafer, and Yoder \cite{mcclellan2015dsp} integrated hands-on MATLAB labs with interactive exercises to engage students in signal processing and electrical engineering.
 Similarly, the \textit{Media Computation} approach by Guzdial and Ericson \cite{guzdial2020python} used audio manipulation to make programming more accessible to novice learners.
 These approaches have laid a strong foundation for multimedia-based education by providing interactive and context-driven learning experiences.

-The emergence of AFMs presents an opportunity to build on these successes and introduce new dimensions to SP education (and engineering education more broadly).
-Unlike traditional multimedia methods that rely on pre-designed content and static tools, AFMs enable real-time interaction with signals through advanced capabilities such as speech-to-text, multilingual audio processing, and emotion recognition.
-These affordances allow students to engage dynamically with concepts, fostering deeper conceptual understanding through experiential and active learning.
-For example, AFMs can enable students to visualize and manipulate signals in real time without requiring extensive programming expertise, thus lowering barriers to entry and enhancing accessibility.
+The emergence of AFMs presents an opportunity to extend SP and engineering education more broadly, by enabling new forms of interactive learning.